What is a Privacy notice?

 - Accepting bookings for scheduled telephone or video calls.

 - Issuing text messages or e-mail as reminders for appointments.

-- Ensuring all clinical notes have updated and saved on Socrates.
+- Ensuring all clinical notes have updated and saved on a GP Software System named Socrates.

 - Ensuring all prescriptions and or referrals have been actioned through Healthmail.